EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Immune to Dispell (18)

-{% hint style="info" %}
+!!! info
       Immune to Dispell, denoted by special attack 18 or "K" (old code), makes the NPC immune to dispelling spells.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |